 Not all divorce terms and conditions are set in stone, especially when it comes to child custody.
 Things can change down the road – you may want to remarry; you may want to move out of state; or you may have a new job.
 Whatever the case, there are ways to have your divorce conditions modified without violating the family court order.
 The contempt process provides a civil way to handle violations and ensure that no one, especially any children involved, are suffering because of it.

-If you are unable to pay your child support, your spousal support, or have other problems where you may need to violate the terms and conditions of your divorce, contact a Minneapolis family lawyer as soon as possible.
+If you are unable to pay your child support, your spousal support, or have other problems where you may need to violate the terms and conditions of your divorce, contact a US family lawyer as soon as possible.
 You do not want to go through the contempt process and face possible jail time.
-Talk to us first about your options and how to move forward when faced with a change of circumstances.
+Talk to lawyer first about your options and how to move forward when faced with a change of circumstances.